mirmahathir1/finance-app/design/ui-ux-guidelines.md

 - Make profile switching intuitive and easily accessible
 - Provide clear explanations about profile separation during setup
 - Show confirmation dialogs when deleting profiles to prevent accidental data loss
+- Guest Mode should provide a seamless experience for exploring the app without authentication

 ### Profile Management
 - No profile photo storage; keep profile visuals simple and text-focused

 ### Transaction Management
-- Pre-select user's base/default currency in transaction forms
+- Pre-select user's default currency from IndexedDB in transaction forms
+- Include "Add New Currency" option in currency dropdown for quick addition
 - Color-coded amounts (red for expenses, green for incomes)
 - Type badges for quick identification
 - Month summary showing total income, total expense, and net balance

 ### Currency Management
+- Currencies stored in IndexedDB (client-side) for offline access and fast loading
-- Clearly indicate which currency is the base currency throughout the app
+- Clearly indicate which currency is the default currency throughout the app
 - Provide quick links to Manage Currencies when needed
+- Allow inline currency addition during transaction entry
-- Display clear conversion information in statistics (e.g., "All amounts shown in USD")
+- Display clear currency filter in statistics (e.g., "Showing only USD transactions")
 - Use consistent currency formatting throughout app
 - Show currency symbols where appropriate ($ £ € ¥)
-- Explain base currency concept during first-time setup with clear, simple language
+- Explain during first-time setup that currencies are stored locally
+- Make it clear that no currency conversion occurs
+- Inform users that currencies are NOT included in backups (stored locally)
+- Currencies are shared across all profiles on the same browser/device

 ### Loading and Feedback
 - Global progress bar provides consistent feedback for API operations without cluttering the UI